wrjodjana/obsidian-vault/computer-science/computer systems/exam 3.md

 - User: `me` has permissions `rwx` or read, write, execute
 - Group: `us` has permissions `rw` or read, write
 - Others: has only `r` or read
-- have to execute in the first two and then read/write in the last
+- have to execute in the first two files and then read/write in the last

 **docker definitions**